ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/redis.md

 At UKFast on our Magento optimised hosting platforms we configure three different instances of Redis running on different ports.
 This is beneficial for the following reasons;

 •	Redis maxmemory is configurable per instance meaning certain data can over utilise this and leave insufficient space for other data such as cache.
-With separate instances this can be configured per instance to allow more flexibility.
+With separate instances this can be configured per instance to allow more flexibility.<br>
 •	Statistics are stored globally meaning this would be unhelpful if this encompasses all data.
 •	Configurations are usually per instance rather than per database making it inflexible if all data is in the same instance.
 •	Redis is single threaded meaning performance peaks when one core is fully utilised.
 With multiple instances this is less of an issue.